 - from a PhD program to a master's program

 - from one master's program to another master's program

-Note: A change of program is not allowed from an MA program to a PhD program; master’s students who seek admission to a doctoral program must formally apply during the annual doctoral application cycle.
-To change to a program at another school of the university, a formal application for admission must be submitted to that school.
+Note: A change of program from an MA program to a PhD program is not permitted; master’s students who seek admission to a doctoral program must formally apply during the annual doctoral application cycle.
+Students wishing to change to a program at another school of the university must submit a formal application for admission.

 Change of program requests cannot be made within the first semester of enrollment.